maurges/every-rust-gui-library/notes.md

 "When working with large sets of inputs, you might be quickly tired of creating use_state for each value" they say, and then provide no solution.
 Lol.

+Alright, I rewrote to rc-s.
+It didn't help, obvously.
+Then I added another call to needs_update in the same place I tried before, and now it fucking works.
+Ok.

+Top kek: in checkbox update event the data is not bool, but string.

 ## Dominator

 What a name.